Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Abstract

 \section{Abstract}

 We tackle open-world semantic segmentation, which aims at learning to segment arbitrary visual concepts in images, by using only image-text pairs without dense annotations.
-Existing open-world segmentation methods have shown impressive advances by employing contrastive learning (CL) to learn diverse visual concepts and adapting the learned image-level understanding to the segmentation task.
-However, these methods based on CL have a discrepancy since it only considers image-text level alignment in training time, while the segmentation task requires region-text level alignment at test time.
-In this paper, we propose a novel \fullbold (\method) framework to directly align a text and a region described by the text to address the train-test discrepancy.
-Our method generates a segmentation mask associated with a given text, extracts grounded image embedding from the masked region, and aligns it with text embedding via \method.
-The framework addresses the discrepancy by letting the model learn region-text level alignment instead of image-text level alignment and encourages the model to directly improve the quality of generated segmentation masks.
-In addition, for a rigorous and fair comparison, we present a unified evaluation protocol with widely used 8 semantic segmentation datasets. \method achieves the state-of-the-art zero-shot segmentation performances with large margins in all datasets.
+Existing open-world segmentation methods have shown impressive advances by employing contrastive learning (CL) to learn diverse visual concepts and transferring the learned image-level understanding to the segmentation task.
+However, these CL-based methods suffer from a train-test discrepancy, since it only considers image-text alignment during training, whereas segmentation requires region-text alignment during testing.
+In this paper, we proposed a novel \fullbold (TCL) framework that enables a model to directly learn region-text alignment.
+Our method generates a segmentation mask for a given text, extracts text-grounded image embedding from the masked region, and aligns it with text embedding via \method.
+By learning region-text alignment directly, our framework encourages a model to directly improve the quality of generated segmentation masks.
+In addition, for a rigorous and fair comparison, we present a unified evaluation protocol with widely used 8 semantic segmentation datasets. \method achieves state-of-the-art zero-shot segmentation performances with large margins in all datasets.
 Code is available at \url{https://github.com/kakaobrain/tcl}.